Learning Groups

 I am an HCOS Registered Student.
 How does that affect my participation in LG opportunities?

-As a registered homeschooler with HCOS you have access to all of our Learning Group opportunities throughout the province.
-HCOS homeschoolers are eligible for Heritage Enrolled Community pricing; however, in some instances such as Community Connections and some Learning Camps, HCOS Registered Homeschoolers pay the same fee as General Community Students.
+As a Registered Homeschooler with HCOS you have access to all of our Learning Camp opportunities throughout the province.
+HCOS Homeschoolers are eligible for Heritage Enrolled Community pricing; however, in some instances HCOS Registered Homeschoolers pay the same fee as General Community Students.
 For more information, contact Claire Pollok.

 How do I volunteer with a Learning Group?